Musiala and Bayern Munich reach deadlock over £100,000-a-week wage demands | Goal.com

 "Being out in Germany, training with that calibre of players and coaches every day is really going to help his development for us."

-Still, it is understood that the DFB (German Football Association) remain positive about their efforts to turn him before he plays a competitive match in Gareth Southgate's squad, which would permanently tie him to England.
+Still, it is understood that the DFB (German Football Association) remains positive about its efforts to turn him before he plays a competitive match in Gareth Southgate's squad, which would permanently tie him to England.